nellie689/TLRN/README.md

 ************************** Usage **************************

-Below is a *QuickStart* guide on how to use NeurEPDiff for network training and testing.
+Below is a *QuickStart* guide on how to use TLRN for network training and testing.

 ========================= Training and Testing ========================